sachin595/Lower-Gastrointestinal-Tract-Predictive-Analytics/README.md

 ## Introduction

+Predicting mortality rates for **Lower Gastrointestinal Tract** cancers with precision is vital for refining treatment strategies and improving patient care.
+This study explores the use of a Long Short-Term Memory (LSTM) neural network to effectively model these rates using demographic and clinical information.

-This project focuses on developing advanced predictive analytics for **Lower Gastrointestinal Tract Cancer** by utilizing a **Long Short-Term Memory (LSTM)** neural network.
-The model is designed to predict two key health metrics: **Crude Mortality Rate** (number of deaths per 100,000 individuals in a given year) and **Survival Rate** (likelihood of survival as a percentage).
-By leveraging demographic and temporal factors such as **age, sex, ethnicity, race, and year,** the model provides robust insights into health outcomes.
+The LSTM model focuses on predicting two essential health metrics: Crude Mortality Rate (the number of deaths per 100,000 individuals annually) and Survival Rate (the percentage likelihood of survival).
+By utilizing an extensive dataset incorporating demographic and temporal variables such as age, sex, ethnicity, race, and year, the model delivers valuable insights into health outcomes.
+These predictions aim to empower healthcare professionals to make informed decisions, address disparities, and provide tailored care for individuals with lower gastrointestinal tract cancers.

 Additionally, an interactive **diagnostic tool** has been deployed, allowing users to input specific demographic and temporal details to generate predictions.
 This tool serves as a practical application of the model, aiding researchers and healthcare professionals in assessing trends and disparities in **Lower Gastrointestinal Tract Cancer** outcomes.
 The project emphasizes precision and temporal modeling to support informed decision-making in public health and oncology.